Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 `chain unverified (...)`

 The chain did not verify against the system trust store.
 The text in parentheses is the OpenSSL verification message; common values are `self-signed certificate`, `unable to get local issuer certificate`, `certificate has expired`, and `Hostname mismatch, certificate is not valid for ...`.
 Pass `--ca-file` for internal CAs, `--sni-hostname` for hostname mismatches caused by SNI, or `--insecure` to bypass the check entirely.

+### Scan runs out of file descriptors

+`Ran out of file descriptors while scanning: Too many open files.`

+A scan holds one socket per worker.
+The plugin clamps `--max-workers` to the descriptor limit and raises its own soft limit first, so this only appears when the hard limit itself is too low, or when something else in the process consumed descriptors.
+The scan probed only part of its targets, which is why the plugin reports UNKNOWN instead of a green result over an incomplete subnet.
+Lower `--max-workers`, shorten `--ports`, or raise `LimitNOFILE` for the monitoring agent that starts the plugin.

+### TLS context cannot be set up

+`Cannot set up the TLS context: ...`

+A scan builds its TLS contexts once, before probing.
+The message means `--ca-file`, `--client-cert` or `--client-key` could not be read or parsed.
+Check the paths, the file permissions of the account the plugin runs as, and that each file is valid PEM.

 ### Glob matches no files